 Standard Temperature - 60F

-System or Gatherer's System – TheGatherer Gas gathering system which includes, but is not limited to, those facilities owned, installed or operated by Gatherer necessary to provide the Gathering Services contemplated by this Agreement.
+System or Gatherer's System – The Gas gathering system which includes, but is not limited to, those facilities owned, installed or operated by Gatherer necessary to provide the Gathering Services contemplated by this Agreement.

 Tender or Tendering – That volume of Customer's Gas that is nominated and delivered by Customer and confirmed by Customer for receipt at Receipt Point(s) and redelivery at Delivery Point(s).